-As recently as 2015, nearly 45,000 Indian women perished during childbirth, says a World Health Organization (WHO) report.
+As of 2015, nearly 45,000 Indian women perished during childbirth, says a World Health Organization (WHO) report.
 Nearly 80% of these deaths could have been prevented had timely action been taken.

 Putting Mothers First